Breast Cancer Risk and Prevention

 The Prevention Triangle: Diet, Activity & Healthy Weight

-A healthy diet, regular physical activity, and keeping a healthy weight have been shown to reduce cancer risk.
+A healthy diet, regular physical activity, and keeping a healthy weight have been shown to lower cancer risk.
 This triangle is thought to be the second most important step, after not smoking, in preventing cancer.
 Being overweight and having a diet high in fat is related to breast cancer.
-Research has also shown that being overweight increases the risk of recurrence in a woman who has had breast cancer.
+Research has also shown that being overweight increases the risk of recurrence (the cancer coming back) if you have had breast cancer.

 Learn more about how the prevention triangle can help to prevent breast cancer.